ali-vakili/ali-vakili/README.md

 ### Hi there 👋, I'm Ali Vakili

 #### **brief introduction**
-- 🧑‍💻 Frontend developer, working with Next.js and React.
+- 🧑‍💻 Frontend developer, specialized in Next.js and React.
 - 📫 How to reach me: hi.alivakili@gmail.com